-Watch the subtle craftsmanship of Pietra dura, inlay work of coloured stones and marbles; stories of the gods carved into stones; the gopurams with their stunning stuccos; Epics etched and sculpted into caves at Ellora & Ajanta caves; gods and maidens chiselled in dance forms, caves inscribed with the bhrami scripts, the mother of Tamil and Sanskrit languages.
+Watch the subtle craftsmanship of pietra dura, inlay work of coloured stones and marbles; stories of gods carved into stones; gopurams with their stunning stuccos; epics etched and sculpted into caves at Ellora and Ajanta caves; gods and maidens chiselled in dance forms, caves inscribed with the brahmi scripts, the mother of Tamil and Sanskrit.

 India is a land of Theatre.

-Partake in the palpable fervour of the audience at a big city play; Explore the many Ramlila grounds which tell takes of the Epics during festivals; Cheer actors as they sing and perform during street plays; listen to spoken word poetry with stories from contemporary India; pay a visit to the royal opera house; tread interpretations from modern artists at NCPA.
+Partake in the palpable fervour of the audience at a big city play; explore the many Ramleela grounds which tell takes of the epics during festivals; cheer on actors as they sing and perform street plays; listen to spoken word poetry with stories from contemporary India; pay a visit to the royal opera house; tread interpretations from modern artists.

 India is a land of Literature.

-Visit the home and haunts of Rabindranath Tagore at Shanti Niketan; explore the works of great Indian Poets; realise a melancholic honesty about life in India in the works of Mirza Ghalib; Forage through archives of ancient texts at an archaeological centre; meet with historians who can take you back in time; attend some of the various poetry festivals across the country.
+Visit the home and haunts of Rabindranath Tagore at Shantiniketan; read the works of great Indian poets; realise a melancholic honesty about life in India in the works of Mirza Ghalib; forage through archives of ancient texts at an archaeological centre; meet with writers who transport you to alternate realities; attend various poetry festivals across the country.

 India is a land of Contemporary Art.

-Attend Kochi biennale, a festival of art close to the backwaters; walk through impressive installations by artists in contemporary India in Mumbai’s Kala Ghoda Festival; Visit various art galleries to meet artists and discuss the evolution of Indian art forms; photograph the colours and textures of the most scenic locales.
+Attend Kochi-Muziris Biennale, a festival of art close to the beaches; walk through impressive installations by artists of contemporary India at Mumbai’s Kala Ghoda Festival; visit various art galleries to meet artists and discuss the evolution of Indian art forms; photograph the colours and textures of the most scenic locales.

 India is a land of Cinema.

-Visit the Mumbai Film Festival in the city of dreams; Watch dancers and sets come alive for the camera at a filming studio; Visit a digital mixing studio that specialises in special effects; Visit the oldest theatres in town which bring back memories of the colonial era; appreciate exhibitions that glorify the golden era of the Indian Film Industry.
+Visit the Mumbai Film Festival in the city of dreams; watch dancers and sets come alive for the camera at a filming studio; experience the pomp around the shooting of a movie; visit the oldest theatres in town which bring back memories; appreciate exhibitions that glorify the golden era of the Indian film industry.